Research, Development and Demonstration Program RD&D - Clean Energy Fund (CEF)

 - Developing new renewable energy and energy efficiency technologies

 Commerce announced over $8.2 million in grants from the state’s Clean Energy Fund to ten projects that will promote the development of research, development and demonstration (RD&D) of clean energy projects in Washington.

 Beta Hatch: To design and build Washington’s first commercial insect farm, with air handling systems to optimize waste heat use from a data center.
 The project will develop modular insect farms as a novel end-use for low-value waste heat in rural Washington.

-Corumat: For development of bio-derived plastics relevant to the food industry.
+Corumat: For the development of bio-derived plastics relevant to the food industry.
 This project allows the replacement of solid plastic with as little as 1/3 the material.

 Composite Recycling Technology Center (CRTC): To develop lightweight products from recycled aerospace scrap for multiple applications to include marine cabling and lightweight advanced cross-laminated timber.

-Insitu: For development of a transportable hydrogen generation and liquefaction system to produce clean hydrogen from a renewable power source.
+Insitu: For the development of a transportable hydrogen generation and liquefaction system to produce clean hydrogen from a renewable power source.

 Oscilla Power: To determine the optimal system configuration and parameters of the Triton wave energy converter (WEC) needed in order to be able to capture energy from ocean waves at the lowest level cost of electricity (LCOE) possible.

 Pacific Northwest National Laboratory (Solid Phase): To scale up ShAPE processing of Mg and other lightweight alloys, a severe plastic deformation-assisted method that results in a fine and uniform grain structure and requires less energy than state of the art methods for extrusion of lightweight alloys.